Congestive Heart Failure - Common Reasons for CHF

 In contrast, hypertrophic cardiomyopathy is seen coupled with high blood pressure and/or failure of the heart’s valves.
 In hypertrophic cardiomyopathy, the cells of the heart enlarge and cause the walls of the ventricle (typically the left ventricle) to thicken.

-Congestive heart failure is traditionally thought of as an old person’s disorder.
+Congestive heart failure is traditionally thought of as a disorder experienced by older adults.
 When it is seen in the young, it is often coupled with Type 2 diabetes.